 Kathleen Hicks, the Henry A. Kissinger Chair and senior vice president at the Center for Strategic and International Studies, said that “the U.S. is not expending its power as well as it could be in various crises and I think that that is having a spillover effect into the view that is held by the U.S. by those who might try to take advantage of that.”

 “What concerns me in the world today,” Hicks added later:

 is that we don’t use our power effectively in a way that demonstrates that it has relevance.
 And I worry most about East Asia, I worry about a lot of things … there are lots of threats, climate is a threat, there are a lot of different things to worry about.
 The nationalism that we see stirring in East Asia and the chances for miscalculation because of the way the relationships are built there worry me.
 And I think what happens in Ukraine, what happens in Syria, one by one back to my point earlier about selective engagement: you can make rational cases for US policy in almost any particular case but when you build a pattern of response, willingness or capability that looks like it allows for aggression, I think that it is a problem … And hard power is an important part of that solution.

-Listen to a full audio recording below or get more information from the event's page.
+Listen to a full audio recording below or get more information